 Should I Become a Social Worker?

-In addition, a Masters in Social Work (MSW) is a very versatile degree which can be used as a stepping stool for other career tracks including public health and policy.
+In addition, a Masters in Social Work (MSW) is a very versatile degree which can be used as a stepping stool for other career tracks, including public health and policy.
 Most entry-level positions require a Bachelor of Social Work (BSW).
 An MSW is necessary for other positions, including that of clinical social worker.
 All states have associated licensure or certification requirements.
-The following table describes some of the typical qualifications necessary for this career.
+The following table describes some of the typical social worker qualifications.

 |Degree Level||Bachelor's degree; master's degree required for advancement|

 |Degree Field||Social work|